 Male sapphire gem chicks will have a white dot on their heads while the female chicks will not.
 The adult birds have lovely dusty blue-grey feathering that varies from light to dark in tone.

-The medium sized hens lay approximately 290 large grown eggs per year.
+The medium-sized hens lay approximately 290 large brown eggs per year.
 They have also developed a reputation as nice, friendly birds that enjoy interacting with their human keepers.

 Breeding sex link chickens isn’t any different than breeding any other chickens.
 You need a rooster, a hen and 21 days in an incubator or under a hen and you’ll be throwing your own barnyard gender reveal party on hatch day.

 The most important thing is to start with quality parent stock.
 Genetics can be complicated and if you’re not starting with clean bloodlines the recessive markers you need for the sex linking to work won’t be reliable.

 If you plan to breed your own sexlink chicks make sure you’re starting with roosters and hens from good bloodlines.
 It’s also important to note that you can not breed a second generation of sexlinks from sexlink parents.